hazelcast/hazelcast-reference-manual/src/WhyHazelcast.md

 * It is a small JAR file.
 You do not need to install software.
 * It is a library, it does not impose an architecture on Hazelcast users.
 * It provides out of the box distributed data structures (i.e. Map, Queue, MultiMap, Topic, Lock, Executor, etc.).
-* There is no "master", so no single point of failure in Hazelcast cluster; each node in the cluster is configured to be functionally the same.
+* There is no "master", so no single point of failure in Hazelcast cluster; each member in the cluster is configured to be functionally the same.
-* When the size of your memory and compute requirement increases, new nodes can be dynamically joined to the cluster to scale elastically.
+* When the size of your memory and compute requirement increases, new members can be dynamically joined to the cluster to scale elastically.
-* Data is resilient to node failure.
+* Data is resilient to member failure.
 Data backups are distributed across the cluster.
-This is a big benefit when a node in the cluster crashes: data will not be lost.
+This is a big benefit when a member in the cluster crashes: data will not be lost.
-* Nodes are always aware of each other: they communicate, unlike traditional key-value caching solutions.
+* Members are always aware of each other: they communicate, unlike traditional key-value caching solutions.
 * You can build your own custom distributed data structures using the Service Programming Interface (SPI) if you are not happy with the data structures provided.

 Finally, Hazelcast has a vibrant open source community enabling it to be continuously developed.